NetworkUstad

 Vendors and MSSPs Capture Demand

-The losers are equally clear: IT‑only security teams that lack OT expertise.
-A typical network engineer knows how to configure a VLAN ACL on a Cisco switch but rarely understands that a PLC’s web server must be blocked at the internet edge, not just firewalled.
+The losers are equally clear: IT-only security teams that lack OT expertise.
+A typical network engineer knows how to configure a VLAN ACL on a Cisco switch but rarely understands that a PLC’s web server must be blocked at the internet edge, not merely firewalled internally.
 The disconnect between IT and OT has been a known pain point since the Stuxnet era, but the current threat level makes remediation urgent.
-State‑linked threat actors sharing APT tools across regions underline the global nature of the risk — the same tools used against US water plants are being adapted for targets in Europe and Southeast Asia.
+State-linked threat actors sharing APT tools across regions underline the global nature of the risk — the same tools used against US water plants are being adapted for targets in Europe and Southeast Asia.

-What Experts & Data Say
+What Experts and the Data Show

-What To Watch Next
+What to Watch Next

 Regulatory Deadlines and Vendor Roadmaps